Orlando City vs. New York Red Bulls: Photo Gallery

 Orlando City fans saw some new faces — Martin Ojeda, Luca Petrasso, Ramiro Enrique, and Dagur Dan Thorhallsson all made their debuts in the Lions’ primary purple kits.

-We hope you enjoy the images below from an exciting night at Exploria Stadium.
+We hope you enjoy these images from an exciting night at Exploria Stadium.

 Images: Dan MacDonald